Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 SMD Symptoms in Adolescence

-SMD (Stereotypic Movement Disorder) can display in more complicated things like spinning, pacing, or complex hand gestures.
-These stereotypic movements interfere with and disrupt their daily lives, impacting academic performance, relationships, and overall well-being.
+SMD (Stereotypic Movement Disorder) can display in more complicated things like spinning, pacing or complex hand gestures.
+These stereotypic movements interfere with and disrupt their daily lives, impacting academic performance, relationships and overall well-being.

 SMD Symptoms in Adulthood

-SMD (Stereotypic Movement Disorder) can manifest as repetitive finger tapping, lip biting, or body swaying.
+SMD (Stereotypic Movement Disorder) can manifest as repetitive finger tapping, lip biting or body swaying.
 The impact on life can differ; some people experience more consequential disruption than others.

-Risk Factors of Stereotypic Movement Disorder
+Risk Factors for Stereotypic Movement Disorder

-Environmental Factors, such as maternal substance abuse and complications during pregnancy or childbirth, have been associated with the risk of developing SMD.
+Environmental Factors such as maternal substance abuse and complications during pregnancy or childbirth, have been associated with the risk of developing SMD.
 Neglect and trauma may contribute to the development of SMD.

-Neurological Factors, such as abnormalities in brain structure and functioning or neurological problems caused by any brain injury, can contribute to the development of SMD.
+Neurological Factors such as abnormalities in brain structure and functioning or neurological problems caused by any brain injury can contribute to the development of SMD.

-Note: Not all of these risk factors can lead to the development of SMD, but they may increase the risk of developing Stereotypic movement disorder (SMD).
+Note: Not all of these risk factors can lead to the development of SMD, but they may increase the risk of developing Stereotypic Movement Disorder (SMD).

 Treatment and Management of Stereotypic Movement Disorder